ghc-proposals/ghc-proposals/proposals/0000-exception-backtraces.rst

 In addition, there are several alternatives to the global ``setGlobalBacktraceMechanisms`` backtrace-mechanism selection facility.
 For instance:

 * GHC could gain support for setting the backtrace mechanism at compile-time via a compiler flag (this would essentially come down to GHC emitting a call to ``setGlobalBacktraceMechanisms`` in its start-up code).
 * the backtrace mechanism could be set in a lexically-scoped manner, at the expense of implementation complexity and runtime cost
 * alternatively, the community might rather choose one of the backtrace mechanisms discussed above and use this mechanism exclusively in exception backtraces.

 While the last approach may be simpler, we suspect that a single mechanism will not be sufficient:

-* there have been `previous efforts <https://gitlab.haskell.org/ghc/ghc/issues/17040>`_ to add ``HasCallStack`` constraints to all partial functions in ``base``.
-While we believe that this is a worthwhile complementary goal, we don't believe that ``HasCallStack`` alone can address the full scope of the problem due to its invasive nature.
+* There have been `previous efforts <https://gitlab.haskell.org/ghc/ghc/issues/17040>`_ to add ``HasCallStack`` constraints to all partial functions in ``base``.
+While we believe that this is a worthwhile complementary goal, we don't believe that ``HasCallStack`` alone can be our sole backtrace source due to its invasive nature.
-* likewise, the cost center profiler can provide descriptive backtraces but is widely regarded as being impractical for use in production environments due to its performance overhead.
+* The cost center profiler can provide descriptive backtraces but is widely regarded as being impractical for use in production environments due to its performance overhead.
-* native stack unwinding approaches offer stacktraces that are necessarily approximate (due to tail calls) and can be harder to interpret but have no runtime overhead in the non-failing case.
+* Native stack unwinding approaches offer stacktraces that are necessarily approximate (due to tail calls) and can be harder to interpret but have no runtime overhead in the non-failing case.
-* polyglot production environments often require visibility through foreign calls, which only DWARF backtraces can provide.
+* Only DWARF backtraces can provide visibility through foreign calls, as provided by many polyglot deployment environments

-Yet another design would be to relegate handling and reporting of backtraces completely to the runtime system.
+Yet another design would be a complete relegation of handling and reporting of backtraces completely to the runtime system.
 This would avoid the thorny design questions surrounding adding ``SomeExceptionWithBacktrace`` but we would lose out on many of the benefits of offering structured backtraces to the user and significantly complicate implementation.